Prom Night IV: Deliver Us From Evil

 You could quite easily use the franchise as a timeline to track the development of horror trends throughout the eighties and ‘lost years’ of the early nineties.
 Every time that the direction of scary movies at the box office was modified by a new successful picture, this series adapted it’s methodology to match the latest style.
-By 1992’s release of Deliver us from Evil, producer Peter Simpson’s favourite and most successful project had finally come full circle and with no clear path to follow, he went back to the standard slasher template that started it all in 1980.
+By 1992’s release of Deliver us from Evil, producer Peter Simpson’s favourite and most successful project had finally come full circle.
+This must be why the film is more traditional in its approach.

 It is surprising that after the enormous flop of 1991’s Popcorn, Peter Simpson still believed that it was worthwhile putting his cheque book behind a large scale offering.
 Deliver us is visibly slick and offers a break from the realms of low budget and lower quality SOV pictures that were popping up during this period.
 I bought the VHS that I own in the UK and it was marketed here as a stand alone film and had no obvious links to Prom Night at all.
 It was only later, with the help of the Internet that I discovered that it was the fourth of that legacy.

 Unfortunately, once we are given the core elements of the story, I began to grow a bit disillusioned with what I was watching.
 You see, being just a good actor does not make you an interesting person to watch on the screen.
 I have read countless times, even from respected critics, how Arnold Schwarzenegger is not a solid dramatic performer.
 Ok fine, I agree – but could you imagine a film like The Predator with John Hurt or Robert Deniro in the lead?
 Anyway, the cast here are surprisingly well coached in delivering their lines with emotion, but fail collectively to add the necessary audience connection.
 Nikki de Boer makes for an incredibly unsympathetic final girl.
-She had obviously based her character on Jamie Lee Curtis’ Laurie Strode.
-Despite the fact that she doesn’t struggle with the role, she fails to capture even a handful of the sensitivity or charm that’s required.
+She had obviously based her character on Jamie Lee Curtis’ Laurie Strode, but didn’t portray even an ounce of the charm.
 Joy Tanner is fine as the slut, but again without allure; and it’s left up to future screenwriter John Howard Wyman to give us the only person that we give a damn about.
 The mid-section filled with this cast can at times begin to drag and I was thinking that we were watching (yet) another entry that starts well and then fades.
 There simply wasn’t enough intrigue to keep the talky scenes from slowing the pace down and it didn’t take long until I was begging for some action.

-In the final third though, the movie gets an injection of adrenalin and completely shakes itself out of the slumber.
+In the final third though, the movie gets an injection of adrenalin and completely shakes itself out of its slumber.
 I had written a note around the forty-minute mark that said ‘this needs an injection of gore’, but then along came a kill scene that completely changed all that.
-We have seen the old Jason Voorhees ‘head-crushing’ trick a few times in other pictures, but the use of sound and the actor’s cries make it grimly effective here.
+We have seen the old Jason Voorhees ‘head-crushing’ trick a few times in other pictures, but the use of sound and the actor’s cries made it especially effective this time around.
 Goodnight Godbless, another killer padre film, was a failure in terms of professionalism and filmmaking ability, but did boast an incredibly scary bogeyman.
 Our killer here has a pony tail and chiseled dark features, which makes him look like a poor man’s Johnny Depp.
 Thankfully, the director works smartly to create some grim moments and a genuine aura of apprehension.